RoamGuru Roam Guru

 3. Casa Roberto (Calle del Maestro José Serrano 16, open Mon-Sat 13:30-16:00, €15-18 per person)

-• A local favorite away from the tourist beach
+• A local favorite away from the tourist beach, where Valencians actually eat

 • Their arroz al horno (baked rice) is arguably better than their paella

-• Never order "paella mixta" (mixed with seafood and meat); locals consider it a tourist invention
+• Never order "paella mixta" (mixed with seafood and meat).
+Locals consider it an abomination invented for people who can't make decisions.

-• Eat directly from the pan with a wooden spoon
+• Eat directly from the pan with a wooden spoon.
+Plates are for children and tourists.

-• The center of the pan is the best rice; edges can be undercooked
+• The center of the pan is the best rice; edges can be undercooked.
+Go for the middle.
+Fight politely.

 Other Essential Rice Dishes

 Arroz al Horno (Baked Rice): Valencia's other great rice dish, cooked in a clay cazuela in the oven rather than in a paella pan over fire.
 It includes pork ribs, morcilla (blood sausage), chickpeas, potatoes, and tomatoes.
-Hearty and deeply flavored, it's comfort food at its finest.
+Hearty and deeply flavored, it's the kind of food that makes you want to nap in the afternoon sun.
+And you should.

-Arroz Negro (Black Rice): Rice cooked with squid ink, turning it jet black and adding a briny, oceanic flavor.
+Arroz Negro (Black Rice): Rice cooked with squid ink, turning it jet black and adding a briny, oceanic flavor that stains your teeth and your memories.
 Typically includes squid and prawns.
-The alioli (garlic mayonnaise) served alongside is essential.
+The alioli (garlic mayonnaise) served alongside is non-negotiable.

-Fideuà: The noodle version of paella, invented in Gandía south of Valencia.
+Fideuà: The noodle version of paella, invented in Gandía south of Valencia by fishermen who ran out of rice and grabbed noodles instead.
 Short vermicelli noodles are cooked in fish stock with seafood.
 Traditionally eaten with alioli.
+I prefer it to paella on humid days.

-All i Pebre: Not a rice dish, but an Albufera specialty worth seeking out.
-Eels from the lagoon are stewed with garlic, paprika, and potatoes until the sauce thickens.
-Intensely flavored and deeply traditional.
+All i Pebre: Not a rice dish, but an Albufera specialty worth the drive.
+Eels from the lagoon are stewed with garlic, paprika, and potatoes until the sauce thickens to something that demands bread.
+Intensely flavored, deeply traditional, and not for the faint of palate.

-Try it at: Casa Ángel in El Palmar (€16), near the Albufera
+Try it at: Casa Ángel in El Palmar (€16), near the Albufera.
+Drive or take bus 24 from Valencia.

 The Drink of Valencia: Horchata

 Horchata de Chufa (or Orxata in Valencian) is Valencia's signature beverage, made from tiger nuts (chufas), small tubers that grow in the huerta.
-The drink is milky, sweet, and refreshing, with a subtle nutty flavor reminiscent of almond milk but earthier.
+The drink is milky, sweet, and refreshing, with a subtle nutty flavor reminiscent of almond milk but earthier and more honest.

 Where to drink horchata: